RaghavSrivastava25/RaghavSrivastava25/README.md

 - Looking for remote/hybrid work opportunities.

+# Learning & Exploring

 - 🌱 I’m currently learning about Machine Learning, LLM, DSA & DAA, Algorithmic Trading, Reinforcement Learning.

+# Connect with me
 - 👯 I’m looking to collaborate on solutions with the potential to create impact.

 - 🤔 I’m looking for highly motivated people interested in being a part of the founding team of my startup StockBrain, [contact me](mailto:mr.tachyon25@gmail.com) to know more.